Here are over a dozen pretty and useful DIY bath and beauty recipes that you can make with roses!

 Roses are one of my absolute favorite flowers for skin care and herbal remedies.

 Types of Roses to Use

-When it comes to making medicinal home remedies with roses, old-fashioned or wild types are the best option.
+When it comes to making medicinal home remedies with roses, old-fashioned or wild types that are naturally fragrant are the best option.

 However, if you only have access to modern-day hybrids or something like knockout rose bushes – they’ll work just fine for any of the DIY bath and beauty projects below.

 If you don’t happen to have fresh rose petals available, look for high quality organic dried roses from online vendors such as Mountain Rose Herbs.

 Before You Begin